SADS Week 2024

 Key Links:

-Restart A Heart Day - 16th October 2023
+Restart A Heart Day - 16th October 2024

 Survival rates from out-of-hospital cardiac arrest remain stubbornly low in the UK, with fewer than one in 10 people surviving.

-Restart a Heart (RSAH) is an annual initiative led by Resuscitation Council UK which aims to increase the number of people surviving out-of-hospital cardiac arrests.
+Restart a Heart (RSAH) is an annual initiative led by Resuscitation Council UK (RCUK) which aims to increase the number of people surviving out-of-hospital cardiac arrests.

 Every October an alliance of partners all over the world - including UK Ambulance Services, universities, and other charitable and public sector community-based organisations and first aid training organisations - come together to increase public awareness of cardiac arrests and the number of people trained in lifesaving CPR and defibrillation,